Skip to main content

 Typically, companies choose one of the following strategies to set up multi-tenant customer data:

 • Row-level security - If all of the data is inside one table, you can assign a user attribute per user and client and use it as an access filter.
 Specifically make sure to set up a default access filter to control in Omni with default_topic_access_filters.
+Note that input columns automatically enforce access filter fields in their mapping keys to prevent cross-tenant data leakage.

 • Schema level security - If each client is in a separate, identical schemas then you can leverage dynamic schemas.